Sadly, preventing SIDS is not possible today. There is no cure or

 Always put

-when you put her to sleep, nap time and night time.
+when you put her to sleep, nap time, snooze time and night time.

 To prevent